pokt-network/pocket-core/doc/specs/application-auth-token.md

 ### Relay Generation & Signing using AAT

+This section can be summarized by two key points:

+- AAT includes client public key, signed by application private key
+- Relay request includes an AAT, signed by client private key

-The `Client` is needed to sign the actual relays while the `Application` gets charged on-chain.
-However, the `Application` only gets charged if the `Client` signed the relay.
-The `Client` public key is in the `AAT` and had to be signed by the `Application` during `AAT` generation.
+The `Client` is needed to sign the relays while the `Application` is the one that needs to stake on-chain to get access to Pocket Network's services.
+Recall that when an `Application` generates an `AAT`, it can either use its own public key or another public key (i.e. usually a Gateway's public key) to sign the `AAT`.

 ```mermaid
 flowchart TB